aditya-hansraj/Weather-App/README.md

 # Weather-App
-Fills You in about weather conditions anywhere around the globe
+<h1>Fills You in about weather conditions anywhere around the globe</h1>